 As we embark on a new school year, I would like to emphasize the importance of an open and strong home-school partnership.
-We are committed to being open to feedback, questions, concerns or ideas to continue to best meet your needs and strengthen our school.
-This partnership is key to helping our children grow in their learning and middot.
+We are committed to open parent/school communication and welcome your feedback, questions, concerns, and ideas to continue to best meet your needs and strengthen our school.
+Your partnership is key to helping our children grow in their learning and middot.

-Best wishes for a safe, healthy, successful and productive school year!
+Best wishes for a safe, healthy, successful, and productive school year!

-Rabbi Menachem Linzer
+Rabbi Menachem Linzer Principal

-Principal